ethereum/ethereum-org-website/src/content/developers/tutorials/yellow_paper_evm/index.md

 That event will significantly change the way blocks are handled, making that part of the current yellow paper of mostly historical instance.
 On the other hand, the EVM is mostly unaffected by the merge.

-The EVM is explained primarily in section 9 (p.
-12-14).

 ## 9 (Execution Model)

+This section (p.
+12-14) includes most of the definition of the EVM.

 The term *system state* includes everything you need to know about the system to run it.
 In a normal computer this means the memory, content of registers, etc.